rapid7/insightconnect-plugins/proofpoint_url_defense/help.md

 # Version History

-* 1.2.0 - Update to URL Decode to add 'decoded' as an output variable
+* 1.2.0 - Update to URL Decode to add `decoded` as an output variable
 * 1.1.0 - Update to URL Decode action to add support for v3 links
 * 1.0.1 - New spec and help.md format for the Hub
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode | Bug fix with decode parsing